-Over the past years, I have met several people who moved to New Orleans after Hurricane Katrina and I have found that outside of loving our culture and wanting to learn everything there is to know about all things New Orleans, most of them came from the North or states out of reach of hurricanes, some haven’t experienced a tornado or earthquake.
-I imagine living here post-Hurricane Katrina can cause emotional distress.
-I wonder if the thought of another Katrina came to mind when deciding to relocate or the call from the soul of New Orleans drowned out that concern.
-I wonder if the risk and reality of experiencing a hurricane are worth it for some, because of the great deal they got on their homes.
+Over the past years, I have met several people who moved to New Orleans after Hurricane Katrina; and I have found that outside of loving our culture and wanting to learn everything there is to know about all things New Orleans, most of them came from the North or states out of reach of hurricanes.
+Some haven’t experienced a tornado or earthquake.
+I can only imagine that living here post-Hurricane Katrina causes them emotional distress as well.
+I wonder if the thought of another Katrina came to mind when deciding to relocate to here.
+Was the pull so strong that it outweighed the risk?
+Was end endure hurricane worth experiencing the culture?
+The majority of people that relocated here moved in the very areas that were affected by Hurricane Katrina.

 This time of year always brings the vivid reminder of the deceased elderly woman who sat in a lawn chair, someone’s loved one laid dead a few feet away from people awaiting the unknown and another covered in our American flag in front of the New Orleans Convention Center, a venue where millions continue to congregate each year.

-Prior to Essence, I had a small anxiety attack as I waited in the line to use the restroom at the Convention Center.
+Before Essence, I had a small anxiety attack as I waited in line to use the restroom at the Convention Center.
 I was there attending the Zulu Ball this past Mardi Gras.
 We were all dressed in expensive ball gowns, faces beat to the gawds, standing in designer heels waiting for the bathroom attendant to tell us which stall to go into.
-The older black woman with makeup on, but wore a beautiful smile and had the prettiest of brown smooth skin, dressed in black pants, white button-down shirt, and black work shoes was stationed by the sink, ready with paper towels to dry our hands and a basket of personal products and mints for us..
+The older black woman with makeup on, but wore a beautiful smile and had the prettiest of smooth brown skin, dressed in black pants, white button-down shirt, and black work shoes was stationed by the sink, ready with paper towels to dry our hands and a basket of personal products and mints for us.

 I stood frozen as I watched each lady come and go, looking at her wondering if she was ever on our end or worse, one of those who waited in the line to get in the building during Katrina.
-I was so lost in my heartbreaking thoughts I wasn’t hearing the woman telling me to go next, she literally had touched me.
+I was so lost in my sad thoughts I wasn’t hearing the woman telling me to go.
+Next, she literally had touched me.
 “Baby, you can go on ahead in the adaptive stall, it’s ok” I guess, she thought I was overly concerned about using the stall just in case someone came in with a wheelchair, but my mind was somewhere else.
-I was imagining what one of my family members told me about the conditions of the restrooms during Katrina and now here we are all decked to the nines in this spotless restroom as if new tile and a slap paint took away all that happened in there..
+I imagined what one of my family members told me about the conditions of the restrooms during Katrina and now here we are all decked to the nines in this spotless restroom as if new tile and a slap paint took away all that happened in there.

 All these things and more came to mind as the game was going on.
 As I posed for my picture with the football field behind me, I wondered if it’s good that we moved on, but is forgetting not honoring them or pretending that it did not happen?

 I will take their experiences, their pain and survival to help me in writing tips for all of you, as well as my own experiences in Hurricane Andrew in 1992, Hurricane Ike 2008 and several other bad storms.
-Just last year we experienced bad flooding due to pump failure, because of neglect by Sewage and Water Board officials… However, nothing I experience can compare to what people suffered from Hurricane Katrina.
-There are countless people still suffering, because of how the government handled their lives during and after Hurricane Katrina…
+Just last year, we experienced terrible flooding due to pump failure because of neglect by Sewage and Water Board officials… However, nothing I experience can compare to what people suffered from Hurricane Katrina.
+There are countless people still suffering because of how the government handled their lives during and after Hurricane Katrina…

-In 2008 I was visiting with my family who was still living in a one bedroom trailer, well one semi-private bedroom with a pull out bed in the living area… There was no staying no matter the level of Hurricane or even Tropical Depression, the regular wind made the trailer shake.
+In 2008 I was visiting with my family who was still living in a one-bedroom trailer, well one semi-private bedroom with a pull out bed in the living area… There was no staying no matter the level of Hurricane or even Tropical Depression.
+The regular wind made the trailer shake.
 My cousin was shaking so bad because she was severely afraid of going through another Hurricane.
 We packed up and took a road trip to Arkansas, where she decided to stay and have not returned to New Orleans since.
-She lives in one small of a country town, I had panic attacks from being so bored and the entire town knew who you were before you got there.
-I will have to tell y’all about my experience at the lil hole in a wall bar and the po lil back woods countryman with a stutter asked me to be his girlfriend and said: “If you be my woman, I’ll give you my whole SSI check?”
-I nearly fell out my chair from trying to stop myself from laughing.
+She lives in one small of a country town, I had panic attacks from being so bored, and the entire city knew who you were before you got there.
+I will have to tell y’all about my experience at the lil hole in a wall bar, and the poor lil back woods countryman with a stutter asked me to be his girlfriend and said: “If you be my woman, I’ll give you my whole SSI check?”
+I nearly fell out of my chair from trying to stop myself from laughing.
 I’m laughing now, Y’all I will paint that scene another time, but my brief experience with Hurricane Ike and staying in a FEMA trailer, took me back to Arkansas.

 To all of you, everyone who assisted families affected by Katrina, thank you for all that you have done for the victims of Hurricane Katrina.

-The government and insurance companies cheated homeowners, they had this plan to make money the beginning, as soon as they accessed the damage, went through the books and saw how much these families paid for their homes, some passed down over generations, they plotted..
-If you know anything about home renovations, black mold, replacing roofs and etc, you know the $10-$25K that was given to repair homes that were in need of a total gutting, you know the government manipulated these homeowners, who more than likely denied flood insurance, because of their zip code.
+The government and insurance companies cheated homeowners, they had this plan to make money the beginning, as soon as they accessed the damage, went through the books and saw how much these families paid for their homes, some passed down over generations, they plotted.
+If you know anything about home renovations, black mold, replacing roofs, etc., you know the $10-$25K that was given to repair homes that needed a total gutting, you know the government manipulated these homeowners, who more than likely denied flood insurance, because of their zip code.
 Hurricane Katrina survivors had no choice, but to take the monies that were given to them, abandon their family home and start over somewhere else.
-These same homes in what was the poorest areas of New Orleans have these same homes being brought up like a game of Monopoly selling now for $250K+.
+These same homes in what was the most impoverished areas of New Orleans have these same homes being brought up like a game of Monopoly selling now for $250K+.
 There’s a home in my area that was sold for $380K.
 I do not know any New Orleanian who lived in my neighborhood prior and even now, who can afford to buy a house, no less rent in these areas that were blighted, because of Katrina.
-The “Carpetbaggers” are really enjoying the harvest of others crops..
+The “Carpetbaggers” are really enjoying the harvest of other crops.

-PLEASE know the importance of having homeowners insurance and the long small fine print that basically states the premium you pay for flood insurance only covers NOTHING!
+PLEASE know the importance of having homeowners insurance and the large-small fine print that basically states the premium you pay for flood insurance only covers NOTHING!
 Also, renter’s insurance is just as important, because if anything happens to your property inside of a rental property, like a fire, the landlord’s policy does not cover your things.
-All insurance is important, health, life, car, renter’s and home should be a priority when it comes to quality of life and preparing for tomorrow.
-It can all feel overwhelming, but ask for help, especially with those small print paragraphs, picking the highest deductible may not be the wise, especially when that day comes and it will come and you’re faced with a $1500 deductible and all you have is $15 in the bank.
-Educate yourself, take a class and ask a trusted person for help.
+All insurance is important, health, life, car, renter’s, and home should be a priority when it comes to the quality of life and preparing for tomorrow.
+It can all feel overwhelming, but ask for help, especially with those small print paragraphs, picking the highest deductible may not be the wise, especially when that day comes and it will come, and you’re faced with a $1500 deductible, and all you have is $15 in the bank.
+Educate yourself, take a class, and ask a trusted person for help.

 Now on to NOLA Chic Hurricane Preparedness Tips.. a list of some of the Basic Items I would suggest as well I may include a story or two with it.